 Before you rush to grow a stack of Mung Beans it is wise to ensure you have buyers lined up for them.
-Approach your local restaurants, hotels and small shops to see if they are interested in buying your produce, and at what prices.
+Approach your local restaurants, hotels and small shops to see if they are interested in buying your product, and at what prices.

 What you will need.